 Some vision correction surgeries cannot be performed on patients under 21 years old.
 Kids’ eyes are still developing and their vision is unstable, so most doctors prefer to wait until their young patients’ eyes stabilize before considering surgical vision correction.

 As we age, our vision changes.
 Typically beginning in middle-age, the lens of the eye begins to lose some elasticity causing presbyopia, a form of farsightedness.
 Presbyopia can be treated with corrective lenses, including multifocal lenses.
 Multifocal lenses have various degrees of lens power, which helps the patient experience clear vision in any direction – up, down, and to the sides.

-If you or a family member needs vision correction and you’re looking for a safe, risk-free treatment, contact The Myopia Management Center at The Eye Studio to schedule a consultation.
+If you or a family member needs vision correction and you’re looking for a safe, risk-free treatment, contact The Eye Studio to schedule a consultation.